On the hierarchical Bayesian modelling of frequency response functions: Case 1: population-based modelling of FRFs for nominally-identical structures

-Variance reduction from the combined-inference (partial-pooling) approach can also be visualised by plotting the marginal distributions of the hyperparameters.
-For the population-level variables, marginal distributions were approximated by sampling the expectation and variance for each variable (or shape parameters, for damping), and then drawing from a distribution (normal for natural frequency and residue, and beta for damping) with the same statistics as the parameter draws.
+Variance reduction from the combined-inference (partial-pooling) approach can also be visualised by plotting the marginal distributions of the parameters/hyperparameters.
+For the population-level variables, marginal distributions were approximated by taking the posterior MCMC samples for expectation and variance for each variable (or shape parameters, for damping), and then drawing from a distribution (normal for natural frequency and residue, and beta for damping) with the same statistics as the parameter draws.
 Kernel density estimation (KDE) was then used to approximate marginal distributions using the population-level draws.
-Marginal distributions for the domain-level variables were approximated via KDE of the samples.
+(Note it is known what distribution a given sample from the posterior will take, e.g., expectation and variance are learnt assuming \emph{a priori} a normally-distributed mode shape.
+However, the shape of the posterior distribution is itself unknown, i.e., the distribution over these distributions.
+Because the posterior is itself a random variable, KDE can be used as an approximation for the marginal distributions, using the posterior MCMC samples.)
+Marginal distributions for the domain-level variables were also approximated via KDE of the posterior MCMC samples.
 For the natural frequencies, the population- and domain-level distributions for each mode are shown in Figures \ref{fig:marginal_omega_1} and \ref{fig:marginal_omega_2}.
+For damping, the population- and domain-level distributions for each mode are shown in Figures \ref{fig:marginal_zeta_1} and \ref{fig:marginal_zeta_2}.
 For the (shared) residues, which were learnt at the population-level, the parent- and lower-level distributions for each mode are shown in Figures \ref{fig:marginal_A_1} and \ref{fig:marginal_A_2}.
-For damping, the population- and domain-level distributions for each mode are shown in Figures \ref{fig:marginal_zeta_1} and \ref{fig:marginal_zeta_2}.